-Following consultation with residents, the project Vision is to convert the signal box into a museum as an educational resource for school children.
-It will contain memorabilia associated with the railway and show how the railway, that opened in 1889, and show the major impact it had on the development of Chorleywood,
+Following consultation with residents, the project Vision is to convert the signal box into a museum as an educational resource for school children and adults alike.
+It will contain memorabilia, pictures and descriptions associated with history of the railway that opened in 1889, and show the major impact it had on the development of Chorleywood and Metro-land.

 Meet the team